-The student will prepare a thesis prospectus or proposal in consultation with their advisor and the supervisory committee.
+The student will prepare a thesis prospectus or proposal in consultation with his or her advisor and the supervisory committee.
 The final prospectus or proposal must be approved by the supervisory committee and be filed with the Department of Communication Graduate Advisor, along with the Masters Prospectus Approval Form, available on the Department website.
 In light of the compressed timeline for a master's program of study, the prospectus/proposal meeting may be held in conjunction with the program of study meeting, with the approval of the supervisory committee.
-The prospectus/proposal meeting (or portion of the program of study meeting) for the master's thesis may be open to the faculty and graduate students at the discretion of the candidate and their supervisory committee.
+The prospectus/proposal meeting (or portion of the program of study meeting) for the master's thesis may be open to the faculty and graduate students at the discretion of the candidate and his or her supervisory committee.
 For further guidance on preparing the prospectus or proposal, consult the section on dissertation procedures described in this handbook; while a master's-level prospectus or proposal is not expected to mirror the length, comprehensiveness, or level of detail expected of a doctoral prospectus, the document nonetheless ought briefly to outline the research problem, provide the justification and purpose of the research, identify literature relevant to the proposed project, and identify the specific procedure for performing the research project itself.

-Preparation and writing of the thesis must conform to the Graduate School's Style and Format Guide for the Preparation and Presentation of Theses and Dissertations available here: https://gradschool.utah.edu/thesis/handbook/index.php
+Preparation and writing of the thesis must conform to the Graduate School's Style and Format Guide for the Preparation and Presentation of Theses and Dissertations.
+A copy of the Guide is available for purchase from the Thesis Office.

-A public presentation and defense of the thesis is required and should be scheduled before the tenth week of the semester in which the candidate intends to graduate and should be held by the twelth week of classes.
+A public presentation and defense of the thesis is required and should be scheduled before the tenth week of the semester in which the candidate intends to graduate.
 Copies of the thesis should be delivered to the members of the supervisory committee no less than two weeks prior to the scheduled defense.
 Notice of the presentation and defense must be published no later than one week prior to the defense.
 Upon successful completion and defense of the thesis, a departmental Master's Thesis or Project Defense Form must be signed by all committee members and filed with the Graduate Advisor.
 A bound copy of the completed and Graduate-School approved thesis must be filed with the Graduate Academic Advisor.